Factbox: Republicans to watch in U.S. Senate tax bill fight

 The Montana Republican has concerns about the bill’s treatment of “Main Street” businesses.
 He said on Wednesday he had secured an agreement to increase a 17.4 percent deduction for owners of pass-through businesses to 20 percent.

-The senator from Wisconsin also has demanded more favorable treatment for “pass-through” businesses, which include sole proprietorships and partnerships, as a condition of his support.
+The senator from Wisconsin also has demanded more favourable treatment for “pass-through” businesses, which include sole proprietorships and partnerships, as a condition of his support.

 Corker, a deficit hawk from Tennessee, said on Tuesday he had the outlines of a deal adding a tax snap-back provision to the bill that would raise taxes automatically if economic growth targets are not hit in the future to offset a higher deficit.